The Anti-Asthma Diet Plan: 10 Diet Tips for Asthmatics (Asthma Sufferers)

 #3: Eat Plenty of Foods That Contain Quercetin

 Quercetin, a bioflavonoid with strong antioxidant, anti-histamine, and anti-inflammatory properties, has been shown relieve asthma symptoms and allergic symptoms in some asthma sufferers.
-Good dietary sources of quercetin include apples, yellow and red onions, capers, broccoli, lovage, red grapes, cherries, citrus fruits, red wine, tea, and many berries including lingonberries, raspberries, and cranberries.
+Good dietary sources of quercetin include apples, yellow and red onions, capers, broccoli, lovage, red grapes, cherries, citrus fruits, tea, and many berries including lingonberries, raspberries, and cranberries.

 #4: Consume Herbs Rich in Rosmarinic Acid